-I worked on a lot of really interesting projects there, with my fellow organizers Alexandre Macabies, Pierre Bourdon, Rémi Audebert and countless others:
+I worked on a lot of very interesting projects there, among which:

-I wrote algorithmic exercises and written subjects for the contest, some of them with Jill-Jênn.
+I wrote algorithmic exercises and written subjects for the contest.
 You can find the most interesting ones here (in French):

 I also created the tournament games of the finals in 2013, 2014, 2015 and 2016.